Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/020_account-creation.en.md

 > For this to work the key needs to follow the [OpenPGP](/integration/open-pgp/) standard, and it needs to be stored in [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format.

 If you accidently specify the path to your *secret* key, BOMnipotent Client will throw an error before sending it to the server.

+## Storing Keys at custom location

+If the optional positional argument is instead the path of a valid but not existing file, the newly generated keys are stored there:

+{{< example "user_request_store_custom" "1.1.0" >}}

+This is particularly useful when requesting a [robot user](/client/manager/access-management/robot-users/), because you typically want to export the generated keys to a CI/CD pipeline aftwerards.